isomerpages/ogp/_about-us/eng/alwyn.md

   * Rewrote Armoury with focus on generic use cases

-  * DevRelations POC for OGP in numerous events including NUS LifeHack, Build for Good & Tech for Public Good
+  * DevRelations point of contact for OGP in numerous events including NUS LifeHack, Build for Good & Tech for Public Good
 quote: ""
 linkedinId: ""